 The difference in price between healthy food and fattening fast food has been a topic of discussion in our country for decades.
 We’ve known for a long time that it’s cheaper to get a double cheeseburger than a salad at McDonald’s.
 It’s less expensive to buy $10 worth of pizza than it is to cook a full meal for a family of four, right?

 The result is a situation in which the lowest-income individuals in our society are the most likely to eat unhealthily.
-But it’s not because they don’t want to eat well, it’s because they don’t know how to.
-Cooking at home and making cheap, healthy meals don’t have to be difficult tasks once you have the know-how.
+But it’s not because they don’t want to eat well.
+Rather, it’s because they don’t know how to.
+Cooking at home and making cheap, healthy meals don’t have to be difficult tasks once you know how.

 Knowledge Is Power